LF-digitala-kanaler/LFDS/content/components/web/page-content/tables.md

       ### Comparative tables

       Comparative table may look at a table but it's built  with div's instead of table markup.
+It was not possible to get the desire layout work with table markup.
 It's responsive out of the box but you might need to tweak the behaviour to match your needs (read below how to adjust table's to work on smaller screens).

       ```